Campaign Finance Reform

 In 2002, the Bipartisan Campaign Reform Act (BCRA) was signed into law.
 The law is also known as the McCain-Feingold Act, named for its chief sponsors, Sens.
 John McCain (R) and Russell Feingold (D).
 The BCRA introduced many changes to federal campaign finance law, but contained two major components:

 As with most reform legislation, the law didn't last long before it was challenged.
 The Supreme Court ruled that soft money funds would be allowed with spending restrictions.
 It also ruled in June 2007 that banning ads mentioning candidates by name within 60 days of the general election was unconstitutional.
-These ads are now allowed once again, as long as they aren't direct pleas for votes for or against a specific candidate [source: Washington Post].
+These ads are now allowed once again, as long as they aren't direct pleas for votes for or against a specific candidate [source: Barnes].
 The ruling was a major victory for big money and wealthy special interest groups and a blow to reform proponents.

 The FEC is comprised of three Republicans and three Democrats.
 These members are nominated by the president and approved by the Senate.
 The structure, while fairly balanced along party lines, often leads to partisan deadlock on reform proposals.
 Grassroots organizations like Common Cause call for an independent FEC structure, free from partisan influence.
 They contend that only then can true reform and enforcement take place.